 Some states offer a Veterans Pension, but you can only use the federal Veterans Pension (and federal Survivors Pension) to sign up for Lifeline.
 If you receive a federal pension, show one of these:

-To qualify for Tribal Lifeline, you must show that you reside on Tribal lands and participate in one of these benefit programs:
+To qualify for Tribal Lifeline, you must show that you reside on Tribal lands and participate in one of the federal or state assistance programs listed above or one of these benefit programs:

 Show an award letter from the national or regional BIA office.